aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

 .. _nrt-configuration:

-Neuron Runtime Configuration
+NeuronX Runtime Configuration
 ============================

-Neuron Runtime is responsible for executing ML models on Neuron Devices.
-Neuron Runtime determines which NeuronCore will execute which model and how to execute it.
+NeuronX Runtime is responsible for executing ML models on Neuron Devices.
+NeuronX Runtime determines which NeuronCore will execute which model and how to execute it.
-Configuration of the Neuron Runtime is controlled through the use of Environment variables at the process level.
-By default, Neuron framework extensions will take care of Neuron Runtime configuration on the user's behalf.
+Configuration of the NeuronX Runtime is controlled through the use of Environment variables at the process level.
+By default, Neuron framework extensions will take care of NeuronX Runtime configuration on the user's behalf.
 Explicit configurations are also possible when attempting to achieve a desired behavior.

-This guide provides an overview of the different environment variables available to configure Neuron Runtime behavior.
+This guide provides an overview of the different environment variables available to configure NeuronX Runtime behavior.

 .. list-table:: Environment Variables
    :widths: 25 60 20 50 20 50